Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 ### 6. Provincial Rainfall Distribution Patterns

-Analysis of 45 years of monthly rainfall data (1981–2026) reveals that provinces have unique rainfall distributions during the growing season (October–March).
+Analysis of 45 years of monthly rainfall data (1981–2026) reveals that provinces have unique rainfall distributions during the growing season (October-March).
 This explains why a single seasonal total can have different effects in different regions.

 **Average Monthly Rainfall by Province (mm)**